-Editor’s note: This is the first post in a new MIT SMR series about people analytics.
+Editor’s note: This article is part of a new MIT SMR series about people analytics.

 A few years ago, the people analytics experts at Google stunned me with one of their recommendations to managers.
 They had been studying how to onboard new hires effectively.
 After running surveys and experiments, they came back with a list of tips.
 Here’s the one that jumped out at me: